 My mother used to make Zōsui to finish off bits and pieces of leftover Vegetables and Cooked Rice.
 To make this soup even more filling, she often added some dumplings which I loved.
-Omochi is also very nice in this soup but they are not available always, so she used to make simple wheat flour-base dumplings.
+Mochi is also very nice in this soup but they are not available always, so she made simple wheat flour-base dumplings.
 This soup will keep you warm on a cold day.

 3 to 4 cups Dashi Stock